MicrosoftDocs/quantum-docs/articles/optimization-overview-introduction.md

 Consider the following example: traffic minimization.
 The aim of this optimization task is to reduce congestion in a road system to reduce the amount of time users spend waiting in traffic.

 Each configuration represents a different combination of routes assigned to the vehicles in the system.
-The cost is the overall traffic level (or congestion level), which is what we wish to minimize.
+The cost to minimize is the overall traffic level (or congestion level).

 ![Graph showing a cost function with local optima corresponding to different traffic levels in a vehicle routing simulation](./media/optimization-intro-traffic-optima.png)